-- 3. Lift the takedown lever on the end of the magazine tube fully outward, away from the magazine (Figure 24, page 32). - 4.
-Rotate the takedown lever counterclockwise at least five full turns to disengage the magazine tube and magazine follower from the receiver (Figure 25, page 32). - 5.
-With one hand grasp the pistol grip of the rifle, and with the other hand grasp the barrel/forearm half of the rifle. - While securely holding the pistol grip, rotate the barrel/forearm half clockwise 90° to unlock the barrel/forearm from the receiver (Figure 26, page 33).
+- Lift the takedown lever on the end of the magazine tube fully outward, away from the magazine (Figure 23, page 32). - 4.
+Rotate the takedown lever counterclockwise at least five full turns to disengage the magazine tube and magazine follower from the receiver (Figure 24, page 32).

+- With one hand grasp the pistol grip of the rifle, and with the other hand grasp the barrel/forearm assembly. - 6.
+While securely holding the pistol grip, rotate the barrel/forearm assembly clockwise 90° to unlock the barrel/forearm from the receiver (Figure 25, page 33).